sjjsy/sor-nilm/README.md

 This repository is associated with
 [a fork of the NILMTK available here](https://github.com/smarisa/nilmtk) which was also created and used by us in this course project.
+The README of that repository offers a little bit more insight on this code as well.

 The source code is at the ``src`` folder while the ``test`` folder contains some synthetic input data for testing.
 An ``out`` folder should be created to